arvkevi/tgviz/README.md

 Switching between `PCA` and `UMAP` dimensionality reduction algorithms are relatively quick, however selecting `TSNE` takes 15-20 seconds to load. `TSNE` is

 ### Project Personal Genotypes
-The [plot_walkthrough.ipynb](https://github.com/arvkevi/tgviz/blob/master/notebooks/plot_walkthrough.ipynb) in the notebooks directory outlines how to project genotype data from your own `.vcf` into this space.
+The [plot_walkthrough.ipynb](https://github.com/arvkevi/tgviz/blob/master/notebooks/plot_walkthrough.ipynb) in the notebooks directory outlines how to project genotype data from your own `.vcf` into the 1000 Genomes Project population space.

 ![mev1kgp](me_vs_1kgp.png)